andy-guttridge/tribehub_react/README.md

 Themes were developed using the project goals as a starting point.
 These included:

 - Account management - necessary to support the use of the app on an individual basis and to group users together into a 'tribe' to support goal 1.
-- Calendar/event scheduling - central to the requirement to enable the key functionality required by goal 1.
+- Calendar/event scheduling - essential to enable the key functionality required by goal 1.
 - Family contacts - chosen as a feature with low implementation over-head to be included in an initial set of minimal functionality in support of goal 3.
 - Shopping lists - chosen as a 'nice to have' feature which could be implemented for version 1 of the project given sufficient time, but which is also a discrete area of functionality which could be added later as per goal 3.
 - Meal planning - also chosen as a 'nice to have' feature which could be added in a future version of the app, aligning with goal 3.
 This functionality would likely build on that of the shopping lists feature, and was therefore regarded as unlikely to be included in version 1.